 - Will I work at it part time or full time?

 - What business experience do I have?
 Have I run a business, developed a business plan, or marketed products?

 - Does my region have marketing opportunities for earthworms and castings?

-- Who are my competitors, and how can I be different?
+- Who are my competitors, and how can I distinguish myself?

 - What financial resources are available to me?

-- What physical resources do I have (land, buildings, machinery, labor)?
+- What physical resources do I have (for example, land, buildings, machinery, or labor)?

 - Will I work solo or in partnership with others?

 - In what type of climate do I reside?
 (Climate affects the type of shelter the earthworms will need.)

 The next step is to learn as much as possible about earthworm farming and the current and projected needs of the industry.
 Read books, websites, bulletins, pamphlets, and newsletters; watch videos; and consider attending workshops, seminars, and conferences.